Kasama/spicetify-jqbx/README.md

 --------------

 1. You need to have [spicetify][spicetify] installed
-2. Clone this repository into your [spicetify custom apps directory](https://github.com/khanhas/spicetify-cli/wiki/Custom-Apps) or unzip the [latest release][release] in the correct directory depending on your OS.
+2. Clone this repository using `git clone https://github.com/Kasama/spicetify-jqbx.git JQBX` into your [spicetify custom apps directory](https://github.com/khanhas/spicetify-cli/wiki/Custom-Apps) or unzip the [latest release][release] in the correct directory depending on your OS.
+The folder name will need to be renamed to JQBX.

   Windows: `%userprofile%\.spicetify\CustomApps\`